Title IX/Sexual Harassment

 • Revocation of honors or awards;

-• Restriction of Respondent's access to College facilities or activities;
+• Restriction of Respondent's access to University facilities or activities;

-• Exclusion from certain College buildings, classes, residence halls, property, and College events;
+• Exclusion from certain University buildings, classes, residence halls, property, and University events;

 • Forfeiture of a benefit, honor, leadership position, or other privilege enjoyed by virtue of the person's membership as adjunct faculty, staff, or administration;